Joe's Stone Crab

 Even though stone crabs are their most famous dish now, fish was served, rather than crabs, in the early years after the restaurant's opening.
 According to lore, when an ichthyologist asked founder Joe Weiss why he didn't serve stone crabs, he answered that no one would want to eat them.
 He was wrong, as they found out soon after first cooking them.

 Menu

-Fresh stone crab claws are available from October 15 until May 15, when the regulated catch is legal.
+Fresh stone crab claws are available from October 15 until May 1, the period when the regulated catch is legal.
 At other times of the year, the restaurant operates on a reduced schedule and serves frozen stone crab claws.
 In addition to stone crab, the restaurant is known for reasonably priced fried chicken and fried oysters.
 Lamb chops, a variety of steaks, and baby back ribs are on the menu.
 Vegetables include creamed spinach, chopped salad, grilled tomatoes, onion rings, baked potatoes, Lyonnaise potatoes, and fried asparagus.

 Other seafood items include King crab legs, shrimp cocktail, crab cakes, and crab niçoise salad.
 Key lime pie and brownie sundaes are among the dessert options.